heztet/cpu12-sublime/README.md

 ## Modify CPU12

 *(These steps largely come from the [sublime unofficial docs](http://docs.sublimetext.info/en/latest/extensibility/syntaxdefs.html))*

-- (Optional) Get the latest updated version of [cpu12.tmLanguage.json][2] from the VSCode extension.
-From here you can either convert the JSON into YAML ([old way](http://sublimetext.info/docs/en/extensibility/syntaxdefs.html)) or convert it into YAML first and work there
+- (Optional) Get the latest version of [cpu12.tmLanguage.json](https://raw.githubusercontent.com/heztet/cpu12-vscode/master/syntaxes/cpu12.tmlanguage.json) from the VSCode extension.
+From here you can either [convert the JSON into YAML](http://sublimetext.info/docs/en/extensibility/syntaxdefs.html) or convert it into YAML first and work there, but make sure to rename it to `CPU12.YAML-tmLanguage`
 - Modify the `CPU12.YAML-tmLanguage` to fit your needs
 - Using PackageDev, convert the YAML version into the plist/.tmLanguage version (it should be an XML format when you open it)
-- Restart Sublime Text to see if your changes worked
+- Restart Sublime Text 3 to see if your changes worked